 Many European countries have very friendly hosts but Italy is at the far end of the “wonderful and gracious hosts” spectrum.

 If you need help, just ask for it.
 Need your luggage stowed for a week?
 Need to know where a good doctor is?
-I don’t want to generalize, but I love communicating with Italian hosts – they’ve all been warm and helpful!
+I don’t want to generalize, but I love communicating with Italian hosts – so far they’ve all been warm and helpful!

 Luxury Hotel – Capri Palace Jumeirah